-Little Steidl began a decade ago as an imprint of Steidl Publishers, and you may already be aware of our earlier books made with Lawrence Weiner (Something to Put Something On), John Baldessari (Miracle Chips), Graciela Iturbide (asor), and Chuck Close (Scribble Book: Self-Portrait).
+Little Steidl began in 2005 as an imprint of Steidl Publishers, developing artist’s books with Lawrence Weiner (Something to Put Something On), John Baldessari (Miracle Chips), Graciela Iturbide (asor), and Chuck Close (Scribble Book: Self-Portrait).
 Our creative collaboration with Gerhard Steidl was rooted in our shared enthusiasm for fine craftsmanship, and, over the years, our relationship opened unexpected possibilities for our work as bookmakers.
-Steidl graciously extended himself as a mentor, taught Nina Holand how to print, and finally encouraged us to venture out from under the Steidl umbrella to carry on the tradition of creative bookmaking as independent publishers.
+Steidl graciously extended himself as a mentor, taught Nina Holland how to print, and finally encouraged us to venture out from under the Steidl umbrella to carry on the tradition of creative bookmaking as independent publishers.

 In 2012 we did indeed take up this challenge.
 We registered Little Steidl as a separate publishing house in Göttingen, and have since operated independently of our mentor and former creative partner Steidl – albeit right next door and in continuing friendship and dialogue.

 Our primary interest is books made by artists, designers, architects, chefs, and other inventive individuals.
 All Little Steidl books are original, creative works that are realized using the materials and techniques of offset lithography and bookmaking.
 Far more than a standardized, efficient, commercial printing process, offset lithography can be a broadly expressive medium for visual work and, when employed with skill and creative flexibility, has a rightful place among the more esteemed printing techniques used in the fine arts.
 No one has proven this point better than Steidl, and no one has been a stronger advocate for maintaining the printing press under the roof and under the control of the publisher him/herself.